Hazardous Waste Program

 - Treatment and Disposal Methods: Cement kiln - closed.

 Holcim/Geocycle submitted a permit application on Oct.
 29, 2009, for renewal of their existing hazardous waste permits.
 Holcim/Geocycle's existing Part I Permit expired May 2, 2010 and Part II Permit expired June 16, 2010.
 State and federal regulations, 40 CFR 270.51, allow the existing hazardous waste permits to continue in effect until the department and EPA issue or deny new hazardous waste permits.
-The department determined the permit application was complete on June 2, 2010.
 On Feb.
-15, 2012, Holcim/Geocycle notified the department and EPA that they were withdrawing their application to renew their hazardous waste permits and closing the facility.
-The current hazardous waste permits will continue in effect until the facility is closed according to their department-approved closure plan and a determination is made regarding any corrective action, or cleanup.
+15, 2012, Holcim/Geocycle withdrew their permit application and began closing the facility.
+As of July 2013, all hazardous waste management units have been closed and Holcim/Geocycle is conducting corrective action activities under the same two hazardous waste permits the facility operated under.
+The hazardous waste permits will continue in effect until the department makes a determination regarding any corrective action, or cleanup.